Lucky344/Tech-Corner/README.md

 # Tech-Corner

-A blog created with python flask web framework
+A blog created with python flask web framework.

 This blog is created with the help of Flask web framework and Bootstrap templates.
 The template used in this project is 'Clean Blog'.